-There are a total of 6 heading tags ranging from h1 to h6.
+There are 6 heading tags ranging from h1 to h6.
 They are supposed to be used with your headings to mark in the HTML coding that these words are the headings.
-The h1 tag is only used for the title of the page that will be visible on the top.
-This means that it will only be used once per webpage.
+We only use the h1 tag for the title of the page that will be visible on the top.
+This means it will only be used once per webpage.

-The other tags: h2, h3 and so on are used for h1’s subheadings, and then subheadings of these subheadings and so on respectively.
-This is how the h tags are identified by the search engines as well.
+The other tags: h2, h3 and so on are used for h1’s subheadings, and then subheadings of these subheadings and so on, respectively.
+This is how the “H” tags are identified by the search engines.

-So, in essence, the h tags follow the same hierarchy as a list, where you list the major heads first and then the lower ones under these major heads.
+So the “H” tags follow the same hierarchy as a list, where you list the major heads first and then the lower ones under these major heads.

 Consider the following example for a better understanding of the concept: